chazlarson/Media-Scripts/Plex-Meta-Manager/README.md

 LIBRARY_NAMES=Movies,TV Shows,Movies 4K      # comma-separated list of libraries to act on
-CAST_DEPTH=20                                # how deep to go into the cast for actor collections TOP_COUNT=10                                 # how many actors to export REMOVE_LABELS = this label, that label       # comma-separated list of labels to remove from items DELAY = 1                                    # optional delay between items
+CAST_DEPTH=20                                # how deep to go into the cast for actor collections TOP_COUNT=10                                 # how many actors to export REMOVE_LABELS=this label, that label         # comma-separated list of labels to remove from items DELAY=1                                      # optional delay between items
 ```

 ## Scripts: